Amazon Marketing Services Advertising for Kindle Ebooks: Are You Winning Ad Bids, but Losing Money?

-You could also do these ROI checks for each eBook campaign.
-For those campaigns where you’re not seeing positive or desired returns, or you’re sustaining losses, you can decide whether to pause or terminate them.
+For those ad campaigns where you’re not seeing positive or desired returns, or you’re sustaining losses—even while staying within your maximum ad bid—you can decide whether to pause or terminate them, or reduce your bids.

 The Problem of Scaling Up to Win Ad Bids

 When it comes to online advertising, a “more is better” strategy—whether that means more ads or higher ad bids—will not necessarily result in more sales.
 Growth in sales from advertising is typically not linear and there comes a point of diminishing returns, no matter what type of advertising is pursued.